mak448a/Qtcord/CONTRIBUTING.md

 If you use AI, review the code it outputs for mistakes.
 Clean the code if needed, and remove the unnecessary comments.

 Try to follow PEP-8 (the squiggly underlines in Pycharm) standards.
 If you can't, that's perfectly fine.

-You can use a code formatter called Ruff if needed.
+If possible, use Ruff to format your code.

 If you add a dependency, make sure to add the appropriate license to the licenses folder.